Jugendhackt/tokyo-metro-data/data/README.md

 The format is:

 ```
-From Station Letter, From Station Number, To Station Letter, To Station Number, Transition Type, Duration
+From Station Letter, From Station Number, To Station Letter, To Station Number, Transition Type, Distance
 ```

 Example for a train based connection from F01 to Y01 that takes 60 seconds.